You’d be surprised to learn how many HVAC systems are improperly installed because the system is not the proper size for the home.

-- Accurately determine the most appropriate size equipment for your home using specialized tools and software
+- Accurately determine the most appropriate size equipment for your home using specialized tools and software.

 So what does all this mean to you?
-A more comfortable home, actual utility bill savings of up to 30% are not uncommon and more money in your pocket.
+A more comfortable home, actual utility bill savings of up to 30% and more money in your pocket.
 We have customers that have saved so much on their heating and cooling bills with their new system that they all but paid for the new system with just their realized utility savings!
 Load calculations are very important to optimal HVAC design and are a key component of Freedom’s installation services.